-- Purchased 98 acres for the new Westside Park. - Have received over \$180,000 in grants and donations for the planned handicapped accessible Miracle Field scheduled to be located within Westside Park. - Phase I of Westside Park (Miracle Field) was completed in 2012. - Completed restoration projects at all County owned facilities.
+- Purchased 98 acres for the new Westside Park. - Have received over \$180,000 in grants and donations for the planned handicapped accessible Miracle Field which was completed as part of Phase I of Westside Park. - Phase I of Westside Park (Miracle Field) was completed in 2012. - Phase II of Westside Park is under construction and will be completed in 2014. - Completed restoration projects at all County owned facilities.
 The facilities that were upgraded are Dawnville Park, Pleasant Grove Park, Parks and Recreation Main Office, Gillespie Gym and Edwards Park Concession Stand.
-Playground equipment was added at Dawnville Park. - Completed (in house) light level assessment on all athletic fields, courts and gyms throughout Whitfield County.
-Re-lamped all lights at Varnell Gym, Gillespie Gym and Cohutta Park's three baseball fields and all eight fields at Edwards Park. - Added 2 new football fields at Edwards Park.
+Playground equipment was added at Dawnville Park and drainage problems were also addressed. - Completed (in house) light level assessment on all athletic fields, courts and gyms throughout Whitfield County.
+Re-lamped all lights at Varnell Gym, Gillespie Gym and Cohutta Park's three baseball fields and all eight fields at Edwards Park.

-- Completed last phase of construction for walking trail at Edwards Park. - Have expanded recreation programming as suggested in the plan.
-We are now offering a few more programs for children such as the Halloween Haunted Hunt and The Santa Calling program. - All Whitfield County youth are always welcome to join any Whitfield County League Team, as such, Whitfield County allows City of Dalton recreation teams to play in Whitfield County leagues.
+- Added 2 new football fields at Edwards Park. - Completed last phase of construction for walking trail at Edwards Park. - Have expanded recreation programming as suggested in the plan.
+We are now offering a few more programs for children such as the Halloween Haunted Hunt and The Santa Calling program. - All Whitfield County youth are always welcome to join any Whitfield County League Team, as such, Whitfield County allows City of Dalton recreation teams to play in Whitfield County leagues. - Whitfield County added an additional youth select league for baseball for travel teams. - Recreation Department has taken the registration process in house in 2014 in order to reduce registration fees and help make recreation programs more affordable.